 In the United States we celebrate on the Fourth of July.
 Historically we were celebrating gaining our Independence from Britain.
 There are many well known facts about this historic event.
 The Fourth of July, as you already know, is Independence Day in the USA.

 Here are some Fourth of July facts that you might not know!
 You never know when you might need some of this fun trivia.
 Not only can you broaden your knowledge of our nation’s past, but you can also gain some perspective into the true meaning of the holiday itself.

 Despite all the fireworks, parties, and revelry the fourth of July is more than just a victorious celebration.
 At its core, the Fourth of July is a reminder of all the ideals and ideas that shaped our nation!

 Bristol, Rhode Island Holds the Record for the Longest Running Fourth of July Celebration Since 1785 this town has been celebrating our Independence from an oppressive king!
 They know how to do it right…they’ve had plenty of experience.

 Contrary to our popular celebrations, the declaration of independence was actually signed on July 2nd!
 We celebration on the Fourth of July because in 1870 congress declared it a National Holiday.
-This was also when Christmas and other holidays were added in an effort to officially recognize holidays!
+We added Christmas and other holidays as officially recognized holidays!